sapachev/error-pages/README.md

 }
 ```

+There possible to run hot-reload server to develop your own theme with custom markup, styles, and scripts.
+To start dev-server just run command `npm run dev`.
+This command will start server on 8080 port ([http://localhost:8080](http://localhost:8080).
+By default this address will be opened with a first status code, defined in `src` directory, which corresponds to configured `locale` value.
+You can choose any other code to continue specific page development.
+Don't be surprised with injected parts of code in a renderred page, because this is a part of hot-reload mode.
+Any change of the main configuration will require dev-server restart.
+The only configured theme and locale directories are watching during development.

 ### Templates

 All templates are located in the `themes` directory.
 You can change the existing `minimalistic` theme or add a new one.
 There are no special requirements to page templates: every template is a usual HTML document with injected variables for the text messages from locale files.
 The [mustache.js](https://www.npmjs.com/package/mustache) library was used to handle variables injection and compile templates.
 So if you want to have something specific around templates, you can refer to this library documentation to get more information about templating.